 We support children and adults who have one of, or sometimes a combination of, three eye conditions: Microphthalmia, Anophthalmia and Coloboma.

 Some people with a MACS condition are blind, others have a degree of light perception, and some may be blind in one eye with some, or even good, sight in the other eye.
-The conditions develop during pregnancy and are often associated with other birth defects such as endocrine or heart problems.
-We also see that some people with a MACS condition also have learning and developmental difficulties and behavioural problems.
+The conditions develop during pregnancy and are often associated with other congenital (present at birth) disorders such as endocrine or heart problems.
+Some people with a MACS condition also have learning and developmental difficulties and behavioural problems.

 Around 80-90 children are born with a MACS condition in the UK every year.